SeedTactics/fms-insight/docs/material-tracking.md

 process 1 and process 2 on different pallets).
 At each location, dedicate a computer or mounted tablet with an attached barcode scanner to view and edit the whiteboard region.
-Insight can be configured to automatically move the virtual sticky notes during normal opreations as parts are loaded and unloaded into these queues, but the operator can use the computer and scanner to adjust the whiteboard region as needed.
+Insight can be configured to automatically move the virtual sticky notes during normal operations as parts are loaded and unloaded into these queues, but the operator can use the computer and scanner to adjust the whiteboard region as needed.

-For in-process manual operations such as manual CMM stations or custom processes outside the auatomated cell, create two whiteboard regions.
+For in-process manual operations such as manual CMM stations or custom processes outside the automated cell, create two whiteboard regions.
 One region for the input to the process and one region for the output from the process.
 For example, at an in-process CMM stand, create a whiteboard region for the unloaded parts not yet measured.
 FMS Insight can then be configured